Exempt Offerings: Reg D, Reg A, Crowdfunding

 Certain securities offerings that are exempt from registration with the SEC may only be offered to persons who are “accredited investors.”
 An accredited investor is someone who meets certain income or net worth thresholds, for example, an individual having a net worth of over $1 million excluding primary residence or earning over $200,000 annually in each of the two most recent calendar years.

-While not as stringent as those for public offerings, private offerings still require issuers to comply with certain regulatory requirements, including provision of sufficient information to investors.
+While not as stringent as those for public offerings, exempt offerings still require issuers to comply with certain regulatory requirements, including provision of sufficient information to investors.